harborPlatform/HarborPlatformContractDemo/README.md

 ### Refund process that allows the seller to withdraw money
 It takes complex logic to handle the sale and refund of the product and the seller to withdraw their proceeds.
-The Harbor platform offers refunds to buyers and safe withdrawals to sellers.
+Harbor platform offers refunds to buyers and safe withdrawals to sellers.

 ![](img/chart_refund.png "Refund process")